VgAnu29/CateringServiceProject/README.md

 # CateringOrderProject
-This project is used to fetch the details of all the menu Details and order the meals and for the user performance in the backend added the delete option .
+	The project contains the simple Spring Boot annotations and REST API calls and the service layer (business logic )handling process and communicating with the Database layer.